Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	>>> (symbol-value 'x)
     1

-(The exact details around variables, bindings, lexical scope, dynamic scope, etc. are beyond the scope of this article).
+(The exact details around variables, bindings, lexical scope, dynamic scope, etc. will not be covered by this article).

 "Wow," you might be thinking, "Doesn't this make it easy to accidentally mutate a global variable?".
 Well, yes.
 That's why, similar to most other programming languages, Common Lisp has a naming convention for global variables.
 They're given "earmuffs", so that `x` becomes `*x*`.